Neurolipidomics/DMSDataExtractionToolkit/README.md

 For example: SV_200_Pos.mzml

 # Bug Report:
-For bug report, please contact Dr. Steffany Bennett at SteffanyAnn.Bennett@uottawa.ca and Thao Nguyen-Tran at tnguy32@uottawa.ca.
+For bug report, lpease contact Dr. Steffany Bennettand Thao Nguyen-Tran at ldomic@uottawa.ca.
 Please also send an example .jdx or .mzML file that did not run successfully through the DMS Data Extraction Toolkit.

 # Citing
 Nguyen-Tran, T., Shi, XX., Hashimoto-Roth, E., Organ, M.G., Lavallée-Adam, M., Perkins, T. J. & Bennett, S.A.L.
 (2026).
-Intelligent differential ion mobility spectrometry (iDMS) for lipidomics: A machine learning algorithm that predicts the optimal space -resolved ion mobility parameters for isomeric glycosphingolipids.
+Intelligent differential ion mobility spectrometry (iDMS) for lipidomics: A machine learning algorithm that predicts the optimal space -resolved ion mobility parameters for isomeric glycosphingolipids. [bioRxiv:2026.2008.2026.747394](https://www.biorxiv.org/content/10.64898/2026.08.26.747394v1)

+This repository is linked to [zenodo](https://zenodo.org/records/22214408), where you can find a DOI for the version you are using.